Reference 10 — Module catalog and composition

 discovery

-mDNS / DNS-SD over local LAN
+mDNS / DNS-SD over the local LAN

 discovery_static